Fiesta Mall

-Fiesta Mall is a former shopping mall in Mesa, Arizona, United States.
+The Fiesta Mall was a shopping mall in Mesa, Arizona, United States.
 Opened in 1979 after nine years of development, it was built by Homart Development Company, the former shopping mall development division of the department store Sears.
 Sears was the first anchor store to open in the mall, doing so in 1977.
 Also present as anchor stores were The Broadway and Goldwater's, with Diamond's following in 1980.
 The mall began experiencing declines in traffic following the opening of Arizona Mills in 1997, and saw numerous anchor store and inline tenancy changes.
 After a long period of decline, it was shuttered in January 2018.
+It would be demolished between July 2023 and 2024.

 History

 Early years

 The development that would become Fiesta Mall was announced on October 8, 1970, by officials from the city and Sears, Roebuck and Company.
 Sears officials said the company would develop the mall, which would include one of their stores, through its subsidiary Homart Development Company.
 The mall was projected to cost $35 million to $55 million and encompass 1.2 million to 1.4 million square-feet of retail space on 120 acres.
 Its projected opening was 1973.
 By 1973, the opening date for what was at the time called the "Sierra Vista Mall" was listed as 1975.
 Development shifted to Mesa after Homart could not secure land in south Tempe.

 The first component of the mall to open was the Sears, on April 13, 1977.
 The store replaced the retailer's location in downtown Mesa.

-Fiesta Mall officially opened October 3, 1979, with Sears, The Broadway and Goldwater's as its first three anchor stores; the fourth anchor, Diamond's, opened July 4, 1980. the mall was developed by Homart, which at the time of the opening of Fiesta Mall was developing several shopping centers nationwide anchored by Sears retail locations.
+Fiesta Mall officially opened October 3, 1979, with Sears, The Broadway and Goldwater's as its first three anchor stores; the fourth anchor, Diamond's, opened July 4, 1980.
+Architectonics, Inc. of Chicago was architect, the mall was developed by Homart, which at the time of the opening of Fiesta Mall was developing several shopping centers nationwide anchored by Sears retail locations.

 Fiesta Mall and other large developments in the area such as Desert Samaritan Hospital (now known as Banner Desert Medical Center) were facilitated to a great extent by population growth in the southeast Valley and the construction of the Superstition Freeway.

 In June 1982, Sears, Roebuck and Co. sold a 50 percent stake in the mall to Grosvenor International.
 The selling price was not disclosed.
 Under the deal, Homart remained as the mall's management firm.